PinSaveDAO/PinSave/README.md

 ## Setup

-To run this project and start the project in development mode, install it locally using yarn:
+To run this project and start the project in development mode, install it locally using yarn and run yarn frontend:dev:

 ```
 $ yarn